menglishca/keyin-course-notes/content/databases/sprints/final-solo/_index.md

 #### Home Page
 - New users are presented with a landing page prompting them to log in or sign up.
 - New users must be able to register.
-- Display the number of polls currently active
+- Display the number of polls

 #### Poll Dashboard
   - Only visible to logged in users
-  - Shows all currently active polls
+  - Shows all polls
     - If no polls are available, display a message and prompt the user to create a poll
   - Allows a user to create a new poll
-  - For active polls:
+  - For each poll:
     - Users should be able to vote via websockets
-      - Users should only be able to choose one option
     - Users should be able to see the results of the poll, and watch them change via the websocket updates
-      - The results can be visible before or after a user votes, but either way they should update in real-time as votes are cast
   - All voting actions, including sending votes and updating results, should be communicated via WebSockets to ensure real-time updates for all users viewing the poll

 #### Poll Creation